IvoSt98/calculator-for-salary/README.md

 ## User Stories

 1. As a user, I want to accurately calculate my income and expenses to see the final result.
 Specifically, I want to ensure that all my financial data is correctly processed and displayed so that I have a clear understanding of my financial situation.
 2. As a user, I want to identify if I am spending too much money in a certain area to see where my expenses are concentrated.
-Specifically, I want the ability to analyze my spending patterns and make informed decisions to better regulate my income and expenses.
+Specifically, I like the ability to analyze my spending patterns and make informed decisions to regulate my income and expenses better.
 3. As a user, I want to validate the data I input so that I can be confident it is correct.
 Specifically, I want the system to notify me if there are any errors or inconsistencies in the data I provide.
 4. As a user, I want to understand the program's function at a glance so that I can immediately know what it is for.
 Specifically, I want a clear and intuitive interface that guides me through the program's features without confusion.
 5. As a user, I want to know what I am doing wrong and how to correct it so that I can improve my financial management.
 Specifically, I want the program to provide feedback and suggestions when I make mistakes, helping me to learn and make better decisions.